In this article

 Table of contents

-Incidental expenses are minor costs incurred in the course of business travel or other activities.
-Also known as incidental costs or "incidentals," these expenses aren't part of the primary objective of the activity or trip, but rather arise incidentally from the main business at hand.
-Thus, they're additional costs, rather than budgeted expenses like plane tickets or hotel rooms.
+Incidental expenses are minor, unbudgeted costs incurred during business travel or other activities.
+They include things like fees and gratuities for transportation, dining, and lodging.
+Also known as incidental costs or simply incidentals, they aren't part of the primary objective of the activity or trip, but arise incidentally from the main business at hand.

-In this article, we'll break down what qualifies as an incidental expense, the tax implications of these costs, and how to manage them properly.
+In this article, we'll clarify what qualifies as an incidental expense, the tax implications of these costs, and how to manage them properly.
 We'll also outline best practices for tracking and budgeting for incidentals to set your business up for success.

 Incidental expenses can show up in many different contexts.
-Although circumstances vary, below are some common examples in the realm of business travel.
+Although circumstances vary, here are some common examples that might come up during business travel:

-Similarly, your restaurant meals might be part of the business trip budget, but the tips you leave for the servers are incidental expenses.
+• Restaurant gratuities: Similarly, your restaurant meals might be part of the business trip budget, but the tips you leave for servers are incidental expenses.

-Parking fees, tolls, and driver tips are considered incidental expenses even though your rental car or driver reservation is typically budgeted for on a trip.
+• Transportation extras: Parking fees, tolls, and driver tips are considered incidental expenses even though your rental car or driver reservation is typically budgeted.

 Other incidental expenses might include fees to repair office equipment, last-minute decor for a company event, or unforeseen fines.
-Taxes aren't typically considered incidentals, as they're a budgeted and planned expense in your business finances.
+Taxes aren't typically considered incidentals because they're a budgeted and planned expense in your business finances.

-Incidental expenses can be tax deductible, but the specifics depend on factors like your local tax laws and the types of costs involved.
-In general, here are some helpful guidelines to bear in mind when assessing the tax implications of incidentals:
+Incidental expenses can be tax-deductible, but the specifics depend on factors like your local tax laws and the types of costs involved.
+In general, here are some guidelines to keep in mind when assessing the tax implications of incidentals:

-• A company can usually deduct incidental expenses that are directly related to normal business operations—business trip tips to hotel staff, office supplies, printing, etc.
+• Your company can usually deduct incidental expenses that are directly related to normal business operations.
+This includes tips to hotel staff, office supplies, printing, etc. incurred during business travel.

 • Keeping accurate, descriptive, and up-to-date records of such incidental expenses is essential to provide support for these deductions and protect your company in the event of an audit.
 Always collect relevant documents like receipts and bills with details about the location, time, and the goods or services involved.

 • There's a federal per diem rate that covers incidentals.
-The amount varies depending on where and when business is being conducted—usually about a couple of hundred dollars.
+The amount varies depending on where and when the business is being conducted, but it’s usually around a couple hundred dollars.

-Properly managing incidental expenses is an important way to make sure you have an up-to-date picture of your financial situation.
-You can manage your incidentals by taking the following steps.
+Properly managing incidental expenses is important to give you an accurate picture of your financial situation.
+You can manage your incidentals by taking the following steps:

 Establish a budget

 Create a budget that accounts for incidentals by reviewing your company's historical financial records.
-Look over the data to determine past incidental expenses and any recurring patterns.
+Review the data to determine past incidental expenses and any recurring patterns.
 This will help you establish the usual incidental sources and how much money goes toward them.
-Try to separate incidental expenses into categories to allocate the correct portions of your budget to these areas.
+Try to separate incidentals into expense categories to allocate the correct portions of your budget to these areas.

 Create an emergency fund